Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 After relishing on a nutritious meal for diner, we will continue with our hike to the Dead Woman’s Pass.
 Here, we will stop and rejuvenate .
 You will witness a fantastic scenery here.
 From here, we will continue with our downhill hike to Pacaymayu, which roughly takes three hours.
 This evening, we will stop for tea followed by dinner.

 On this day, mostly the trail goes through the cloud forest, you will be seeing birds and orchids.
 You would also be rewarded with sights of Urubamba and Vilcabamba mountain range.
 Around noon, we will stop for lunch.
-After lunch, we will start our downhill hike to Winay Wana which in Quechua means “Forever Young” The altitude of Wiñay Wana is 2560 meters or 8962 feet).
-Wiñay Wana is the third and the last camp site on the 4 days Inca Trail to Machu Picchu.
+After lunch, we will start our downhill hike to Wiñay Wayna which in Quechua means “Forever Young”.
+It is at 2560 meters or 8962 feet).
+This is the third and the last camp site on the 4 days Inca Trail to Machu Picchu.
 After savouring a cup of hot tea, we will serve dinner.

-The fourth day marks as the most important day on the Inca Trail to Mach Picchu.
-The best moment of the Inca Trail that you would surely relive for the rest of your life is the eye catching view of Machu Picchu from the Sun Gate.
+The fourth day marks as the most important day on the Inca Trail to Machu Picchu.
+The best moment of the Inca Trail that you would surely relive for the rest of your life is the eye catching view of Machu Picchu from the Sun Gate (Inti Punku).